 Surgery may be needed to drain fluids that are causing the swelling.

 Ludwig's angina can be life threatening.
 However, it can be cured with getting treatment to keep the airways open and taking antibiotic medicine.

 When to Contact a Medical Professional

 Breathing difficulty is an emergency situation.
-Immediately go to the emergency room or call your local emergency number (such as 911).
+Go to the emergency room or call your local emergency number (such as 911) right away.

 Melio FR.
 Upper respiratory tract infections.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 7th ed.
 Philadelphia, Pa: Mosby Elsevier;2009:chap 73.

 Christian JM.
 Odontogenic infections.
 In: Cummiongs CW, Flint PW, Haughey BH, et al. Otolaryngology: Head & Neck Surgery.
 5th ed.
 Philadelphia, Pa: Mosby Elsevier;2010:chap 12.

 Reviewed By: Ashutosh Kacker, MD, BS, Associate Professor of Otolaryngology, Weill Cornell Medical College, and Associate Attending Otolaryngologist, New York-Presbyterian Hospital, New York, NY.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by A.D.A.M.
 Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.